4ToolMaker/Gradient-Descent/README.md

 ## Credits

-Credits for this code go to [mattnedrich](https://github.com/mattnedrich) and Siraj Ravel.
+Thank you for inspiring me [mattnedrich](https://github.com/mattnedrich) and Siraj Ravel.